Detroit Electric $1.8 Billion Investment Threatens Tesla In Electric Car Market

 — Engadget (@engadget) March 13, 2017

 “When Tesla is trying to push for new legislation to allow its direct sales model in a state that is banning it, the automaker generally tries to ask for an exemption for automakers selling electric vehicles or for automakers that never had third-party dealerships,” electric vehicles news site Electrek reports.
 “It attracts less opposition – or justified opposition – from local car dealers.
 But that approach didn’t work in Texas so the company is trying a different one.
-Tesla is now supporting a new legislation in the state to allow all automakers to sell directly, which franchise dealers are already calling the end of
+Tesla is now supporting a new legislation in the state to allow all automakers to sell directly, which franchise dealers are already calling the end of [their] world.”

 The new approach makes it more difficult for critics to accuse Tesla of seeking preferential treatment, a implication frequently lobbed at Tesla when it sought exemptions solely for dealers selling electric vehicles.